huggingface/datasets/docs/source/filesystems.rst

 - `dropbox <https://github.com/MarineChap/dropboxdrivefs>`_ for access to dropbox shares
 - `gdrive <https://github.com/intake/gdrivefs>`_ to access Google Drive and shares (experimental)

-These know implementations are going to be nativly added in the near future within ``datasets``.
+These know implementations are going to be natively added in the near future within ``datasets``.

 **Examples:**